crosshairz/Dubstepers-Bot/README.md

 Dubsteper's
 ==========
-A bot script for http://plug.dj/
+A bot script for http://plug.dj/dubstepers-4

-Copyright © 2012-2013 by DJ NEON.
+Copyright © 2012-2013 by Alexander7370 and foxdemon143

 Permission to copy and/or edit this software or parts of it for any purpose is permitted, provided that the following points are followed.